-- To what extent might the socialist analysis of capitalism and class help the understanding of women's oppression? - To what extent are socialist values and feminist values complementary?
+- To what extent might the socialist analysis of capitalism and class help the understanding of women's oppression? - To what extent are socialist values and feminist values complementary? - Has socialism become feminist?

 Main Reading on Feminist Critiques of Socialism

 A.M.
 Jaggar Feminist Politics and Human Nature, pp. 229 - 244.
 Extract is on Feminist criticisms of Marxist Leninist politics.
 (However, see also chs 8 & 10 on Marxism, socialism and feminism).